yun14u/k8s-vagrant/setup-k8s/k8spractice/README_Vagrantscp.md

 # README

 ## Purpose
-While experiment with K8s cluster, this procedure is to preserver the experiment artifact(s).
+While experiment with K8s cluster, this procedure is to preserve the experiment artifact(s).

 ## Copy from Vagrant host